Eric Odhiambo

-Eric Geno Sije Odhiambo (born 12 May 1989) is an English footballer who plays for Kidlington in the Hellenic League as a striker.
+Eric Geno Sije Odhiambo (born 12 May 1989) is an English former footballer who played for Kidlington in the Hellenic League as a striker.
 He began his career with Leicester City, but didn't make any first team league appearances, spending time on loan with Southend United, Dundee United and Brentford.
 Since leaving Leicester in 2009, Odhiambo has played for Inverness Caledonian Thistle in Scotland, Denizlispor in Turkey, Hereford United in England and Sligo Rovers in Ireland before joining Kidlington in 2015.

 He is the brother of football players, Eddie and Anaclet Odhiambo.
 Odhiambo is now back at Leicester City as a part-time Academy coach.

 Club career

 Leicester City

 Odhiambo made his senior debut in a 3–2 League Cup defeat against Aston Villa on 24 October 2006.
 On 5 May 2007 he signed his first professional contract with Leicester along with seven other players, including Andy King, Max Gradel and Carl Pentney.

 He joined League One side Southend United on a one-month loan on 31 August.
 Odhiambo made his debut, coming on as a substitute in the late minute, as Southend lose 3–2 against Brighton & Hove Albion the following day and on 29 September 2007, he made his first start and played 90 minutes, in a 2–1 win over Port Vale.
 His loan deal was extended by a month on 27 September, and several days later, having his loan deal extended, his loan spell was extended by a month once again but he returned to Leicester on 29 October without scoring any goals.

 Odhiambo joined Scottish Premier League club Dundee United on loan in the January transfer window until the end of the season, under former Leicester manager Craig Levein.
 He made his debut as a last-minute substitute in United's 4–1 win against Hearts on 2 January.

 On 27 November 2008 having failed to feature for Leicester up to this point, he joined Brentford on an initial one-month loan deal.

 Having returned from an unsuccessful loan spell at Brentford, Odhiambo had his Leicester contract terminated by mutual consent on 30 January 2009, having never played a league game for the club.